-Durham University
+Durham University Post-Doctoral 2008

-Post-Doc 2008

-The Politics of International Sport: An investigation of the Sport for Development and Peace movement, completed 2010
+The Politics of International Sport: An investigation of the Sport for Development and Peace Movement

-Briefly describe research objectives and conclusions here.
-Language used should be accessible to a diverse, non-academic audience.
-Theoretical discussion should be avoided.
 Sport and physical activity is now mobilized in programs and initiatives designed to meet international development goals, leading to a sector known as 'Sport for Development and Peace' (SDP).
 A number of different organizations make up this sector, including non-governmental organizations, charities, corporations, professional sports clubs, and governments.
 As a result, sport is formally recognized, by organizations including the United Nations, to contribute to advancing social development, particularly in Low and Middle Income Countries (LMICs).